Dr. Maureen G. Reed

 Professor Maureen Reed was born in British Columbia.
 She received a Bachelor of Science (Honours) from the University of Victoria, a Master of Arts from the University of Toronto, and a PhD from the University of Waterloo.
 She is currently Professor at the University of Saskatchewan.
 Professor Reed began her academic career in 1991 at the University of British Columbia, Department of Geography.
 In 2000, she moved to the University of Saskatchewan.
 Professor Reed is particularly concerned to explain how rural communities practice sustainability and demonstrate resilience in the face of both rapid and slow-moving environmental, social, economic, political and cultural change.

-- In 2015, Maureen was awarded the University of Saskatchewan Distinguished Graduate Supervisor Award.
+- University of Saskatchewan, Distinguished Graduate Supervisor Award.

 Dr. Reed views her role as a learning facilitator who is responsible for organising course materials so students can maximize their own learning.
 She believes that students should be responsible for their learning while instructors provide tools and strategies to help them succeed.
 Maureen promotes constructive and informed analysis, critique, and synthesis.
 She encourages all students to participate with her in creating a safe and respectful learning environment.
 According to Maureen, one of the joys of working in SENS is to bring knowledge and methods from the natural and social sciences together to understand human-environment relations.
 Increasingly, her team is learning how to engage with multiple ways of knowing within and outside the academy.
 She seeks projects that bridge these dimensions and use class time to explore both their foundational and practical differences as well as arguments and strategies for their synthesis.